xenith-ai/xenith/README.md

 The goal of xenith is to provide a platform to create your own highly configurable voice assistants, with their own wake words, voices, LLMs and MCP connections, all running fully in-browser.

+Long term, I'd like to add a variety of other AI capabilities to the platform as well:
+- Video editing
+- Audio editing

 <div style="clear: both;"></div>

 ## Requirements